Wendy (singer): 2019–2020: Stage incident and hiatus

+2020–2023: Solo debut with Like Water, Wendy's Youngstreet, and Got the Beat

-In March 2020, Wendy had her first public schedule since suffering an accident in December 2019, with an appearance on MBC Standard FM's Listen To Books.
+In March 2020, Wendy had her first public appearance since her accident, with an appearance on MBC Standard FM's Listen To Books.
 In the same month, Wendy was confirmed to take part as main voice actress for the Korean release of DreamWorks animated film Trolls: World Tour.
 It was released in April.
-In May 2020, Wendy collaborated with Zico for the OST of The King: Eternal Monarch titled "My Day Is Full Of You".
+In May, she collaborated with Zico for the OST of The King: Eternal Monarch titled "My Day Is Full Of You".

 In November 2020, aside from Red Velvet's OST "Future" for the drama Start-Up, Wendy also had a solo OST named "Two Words".
 In the same month, Wendy featured in labelmate Taemin's "Be Your Enemy", which was in included in his studio album Never Gonna Dance Again.

-2021–present: Solo debut, radio DJ, and Got the Beat

-In January 2021, Wendy made her official return to television as a co-host of Mysterious Record Shop.
+Wendy made her return to live performances on January 1, 2021, at SM Town Live Culture Humanity.
+She then made her official return to television as a co-host of Mysterious Record Shop.
 In March 2021, it was announced that Wendy would be making her debut as a solo artist with an album releasing in April.
-This was later confirmed as her first EP Like Water, which contains a total of five songs and was released on April 5.
+Her first EP Like Water was released on April 5, containing a total of five songs including its lead single of the same name.

 On July 12, 2021, Wendy became the permanent nightly DJ host for SBS Power FM's radio show Wendy's Youngstreet, where she had been a special DJ for in 2018.
 On December 27, 2021, Wendy was revealed as a member of supergroup Got the Beat alongside Red Velvet groupmate Seulgi.
 The group debuted on January 3, 2022.

+In June 2023, it was announced that Wendy would step down as the host of Wendy's Youngstreet.
+In the same month, Wendy was cast as 'I' in the 10th Anniversary production of the musical Rebecca, marking her official theatre debut.

+2024–present: Wish You Hell and departure from SM Entertainment

+On March 12, 2024, Wendy released her second EP Wish You Hell and its lead single of the same name.
+In November 2024, she featured on BTS Jin's song "Heart on the Window" from his EP Happy.

+On April 4, 2025, SM Entertainment announced that its exclusive contract with Wendy had ended, but she will remain in Red Velvet and be involved in all future group activities.
+On April 25, 2025, it was announced that Wendy signed an exclusive contract with Asnd.
+On August 25, it was announced that Wendy would be releasing her third extended play Cerulean Verge on September 10.

+On September 20, Wendy held her first stop of her world tour 'W:ealive' at Jangchung Gymnasium in Seoul, the tour is set to have 17 shows and conclude in Manila on January 17.